quatrix/beatboxer/README.md

 A simpler solution would be to just use Redis and slap a `REST` API on top of it.
 While a single Redis is great, it's still a single point of failure, and Redis-Cluster might introduce more unwanted complexity and moving parts.

-The above constains and assumptions make the problem of a distribution system easier:
+The above constrains and assumptions make the problem of a distribution system easier:

 1. The total size of the data is around 20MB (before any optimization), so we can easily send the whole state to a new node when it joins.
 1. If a node get multiple out of order updates about a device, it can always take the latest timestamp.
-1. It's ok to lose heartbearts now and then because another one is probably coming (every 10s)
+1. It's ok to lose heartbeats now and then because another one is probably coming (every 10s)
-1. We have about 10s to finish sending an update from one node to the others because we can be stale up to 1 hearbeat from the last.
+1. We have about 10s to finish sending an update from one node to the others because we can be stale up to 1 heartbeat from the last.

 # How?